Solartracker

-This device controls the tracking of solar panels on solar trackers or similar systems based on the position of the sun via astronomical data.
-This tracking takes place uniaxially in the horizontal plane using elevation and azimuth data from the sun.
-To avoid shading of the solar panels from one another, a function is implemented which prevents this shadow formation by means of an angle correction.
+This device controls the tracking of solar panels on solar trackers or similar systems based on the sun's position using astronomical data.
+This tracking is performed on a single axis in the horizontal plane, using elevation and azimuth data of the sun.
+To prevent shading between the solar panels, a function is implemented that eliminates this shadowing through angle correction.
 During the day, the tracker moves from east to west.
-After sunset, the tracker is turned back in the evening.
-The control is based on the geographic coordinates and the time.
-The angle adjustment of the tracker takes place depending on the variant based on its speed (time control without rotary encoder) or via an absolute rotary encoder.
-Two limit switches are provided to limit the rotation and for synchronization.
-Two relay outputs, each turning westward and eastward, are implemented for the motor control.
-After a power failure, the tracker control immediately moves the solar tracker to the current position in the sun.
-To do this, it only needs the necessary mains voltage, a reversing protection circuit and a three-phase motor with gear.
-A limit switch is installed in the east and west directions.
-You do not need an expensive angle encoder for this.
+After sunset, the tracker rotates back in the evening.
+Control is based on geographical coordinates and the time.
+Depending on the variant, the tracker's angle adjustment is achieved either via its speed (time control without a rotary encoder) or via an absolute rotary encoder.
+Two limit switches are provided for limiting the rotation and for synchronization.
+Two relay outputs, one for westward and one for eastward rotation, are implemented for motor control.
+After a power outage, the tracker control unit immediately moves the solar tracker to the current sun position.
+It requires only the necessary mains voltage, a reversing protection circuit, and a three-phase motor with a gearbox.
+One limit switch is installed in each direction, one for eastward and one for westward rotation.
+They do not need expensive angle sensors for this.

 Shadow compensation